 I took a ADA trip to Morocco and it was amazing.
 I continued to do art shows, including one in Japan, possible because of my wheelchair and hired assistants.
 I got better and better at pacing.
 Traveling again feels amazing.
 I even started a wheelchair/ME/CFS travel and travel advice blog.

 (3/6/2021) My "good day" baseline is up.
 On good days I can sit upright for as long as two hours.
 I have been able to paint with the same skill again, though I have to be careful and pace and rest.
 I am able to build my art installations with the help of friends, assistants and museum staff.
-My brain works better, though I still can't sit and read a book for more than a chapter, an I have to be careful with my brain in terms of audio an video content, conversations, stressors, etc. I do reading and writing piecemeal, but at least I can do them.
+My brain works better, though I still can't sit and read a book for more than a chapter, and I have to be careful with my brain in terms of audio an video content, conversations, stressors, etc. I can think as clearly as I did as long as I pace.
+I do reading and writing piecemeal, but at least I can do them.
 I can do more around the house, and walk back and forth across the house before resting.
-I have less dramatic crashes that don't feel like PEM most of the time but which tell me to stay in bed and be very, very careful for a couple days... and then something outside my control like an outside stress will put me right back in the dark unable to handle sound and light and crawling to the bathroom again.
+I have mini less dramatic crashes that don't feel like PEM most of the time but which tell me to stay in bed and be very, very careful for a couple days... and then something outside my control like an outside stress will put me right back in the dark unable to handle sound and light and crawling to the bathroom again.
 Usually for only a day or two though, and the rest of the two weeks I can do things from bed.
-On good days I stand for a short rinse-off, or cook a meal without taking a break in the middle.
-Some days it feels like I've gotten nowhere, but overall I think I'm way better than I was at the beginning when I needed breaks chewing my food or couldn't draw a circle.
+On good days I can stand for a short rinse-off, or cook a meal without taking a break in the middle.
+Some days it feels like I've gotten nowhere, but overall I'm way better than I was at the beginning when I needed breaks chewing my food or couldn't draw a circle.

 Nearly four years have passed since my collapse at Maker Fair.
 Things always go two steps forward, one step back, but the progress has mostly been forward.
 I feel like there is a chance I may actually eventually get better.
 I notice that the careful pacing is one of the biggest factors.
 If I don't pace and I crash it can set my progress back for months.